Naveen Rathi, Anshul, Arihaan win IGU’s Chandigarh junior event | www.lokmattimes.com

 Naveen Rathi, Anshul, Arihaan win IGU’s Chandigarh junior event

-Chandigarh, Aug 14 Naveen Rathi and Anshul Mishra led the winners’ parade in Category A and B while ...
+Chandigarh (Punjab)[India], August 15 : Naveen Rathi and Anshul Mishra led the winners’ parade in Category A and Category ...

-Chandigarh, Aug 14 Naveen Rathi and Anshul Mishra led the winners’ parade in Category A and B while Arihaan Beri won the Category C honors in Indian Golf Union’s Northern India Junior Boys Golf Championships at the Chandigarh Golf Club.
+Chandigarh (Punjab)[India], August 15 : Naveen Rathi and Anshul Mishra led the winners’ parade in Category A and Category B while Arihaan Beri won the Category C honours in Indian Golf Union’s Northern India Junior Boys Golf Championships at the iconic Chandigarh Golf Club.

 Naveen Rathi produced the most outstanding performance of the week as he closed the week with a stunning nine-under 63 that included an incredible 11 birdies and two bogeys.
 He had 69-75-71 on the first three days and finished with a total of 10-under 278.